Search for bodies concludes at Florida condo collapse site

 In the end, crews found no evidence that anyone who was found dead had survived the initial collapse, Cominsky said.

-Associated Press Writer Kelli Kennedy in Fort Lauderdale contributed to this report.
+Associated Press Writer Kelli Kennedy in Fort Lauderdale, Florida, contributed to this report.

 Credit: Rebecca Blackwell